This section of the Saint Mary's University website is dedicated to updates on labour relations between the university and its bargaining units.

 Saint Mary's is committed to providing competitive terms and compensation for faculty and staff while ensuring the institution's sustainability.
 The university administration respects the collective bargaining process and is committed to coming to timely agreements.

-Academic and Research
+Shannon Dea, PhDProvost and Vice-President, Academic and Research